GoogleChrome/web.dev/src/site/content/en/learn/pwa/offline-data/index.md

 1. Call `add` with the data you are saving.
 The method receives data with a dictionary structure (such as key/value pairs) and adds it to the object store.
 The dictionary must be cloneable using [Structured Cloning](https://developer.mozilla.org/docs/Web/API/Web_Workers_API/Structured_clone_algorithm).
 If you wanted to update an existing object, you'd use `put` instead.

-Transactions have a `.done` promise which resolves when the transaction completes successfully, and otherwise rejects with the [transaction error](https://developer.mozilla.org/docs/Web/API/IDBTransaction/error).
+Transactions have a `done` promise that resolves when the transaction completes successfully, or rejects with a [transaction error](https://developer.mozilla.org/docs/Web/API/IDBTransaction/error).

 As the [IDB library documentation](https://www.npmjs.com/package/idb?activeTab=readme) explains, if you're writing to the database, `tx.done` is the signal that everything was successfully committed to the database.
 However, it's still beneficial to await the individual operations, as you'll see the error that caused the transaction to fail.